• Skip to primary navigation

 3. Lamb koftas are cooked when the internal temperature reaches 72C or 162F.
 You can also check by cutting into one.
 If the lamb is no longer pink in the middle and hot to touch, then it's ready to go.

-« Panko Baked Cod (Oven Or Air Fryer)
+« Panko Crusted Cod with Parmesan (Baked or Air Fryer)

 Share this recipe!